Federated Machine Learning

 The full AI training process consists of multiple training rounds and works as follows:

-The platform manages the master model that is fed by all individual models.
+The platform manages the global master model that is fed by all individual models.

-They then follow with a training round based on a copy of that shared AI model, using only their local private data.
+They then follow with a training round based on that AI model, using only their local private data.